collinleiber/ClustPy/README.md

 ### For Developers

-Clone the repository, go to the directory and do the following.
+Clone the repository, go to the directory and do the following (NumPy must be installed beforehand).

 Install package locally and compile C files: